we-make-software/tech/README.md

 Let’s start with the run.
 The more you read, the more you will forget about the run.
 It happens to everyone.
 Let’s make the system remember the run or more like let the system remember Run.h What is this .h?
 It’s a header file, a helper.
+But we can name the extension anything, though by default developers call it .h.
+Simple, right?
 Not everything needs to be remembered, but like Linux, they have a standard way to start.
 They need MODULE_DESCRIPTION, MODULE_LICENSE, MODULE_AUTHOR, __init, __exit, module_init, and module_exit.